Shashank292002/TPOT/README.md

 It first creates all resources (security group, network, subnet, router), deploys one (or more) new servers and then installs and configures T-Pot on them.

 You can have a look at the Playbook and easily adapt the deploy role for other [cloud providers](https://docs.ansible.com/ansible/latest/scenario_guides/cloud_guides.html).
 Check out [Ansible Galaxy](https://galaxy.ansible.com/search?keywords=&order_by=-relevance&page=1&deprecated=false&type=collection&tags=cloud) for more cloud collections.

 *Please note*: Cloud providers usually offer adjusted Debian OS images, which might not be compatible with T-Pot.
 There is no cloud provider support provided of any kind.
 <br><br>

-### **Terraform Configuration**
-You can find a [Terraform](https://www.terraform.io/) configuration in the [`cloud/terraform`](cloud/terraform) folder.
-This can be used to launch a virtual machine, bootstrap any dependencies and install T-Pot in a single step.

-Configurations for **Amazon Web Services** (AWS) and **Open Telekom Cloud** (OTC) are currently included.
-This can easily be extended to support other [Terraform providers](https://registry.terraform.io/browse/providers?category=public-cloud%2Ccloud-automation%2Cinfrastructure).

-*Please note*: Cloud providers usually offer adjusted Debian OS images, which might not be compatible with T-Pot.
-There is no cloud provider support provided of any kind.
-<br><br>